 The Hardship Fund

-The Fund has been created to ease the financial hardship of victims who have no other source of financial help (for example, people who do not get Statutory Sick Pay (SSP)).
-As with SSP it will provide financial support, after the fourth day of absence from work, for up to 28 days to people who are temporarily unable to work.
+The Fund has been created to ease the financial hardship of victims who have no other source of financial help (for example those who do not get Statutory Sick Pay (SSP)).
+As with SSP, it will provide financial support after the fourth day of absence from work and for up to 28 days to people who are temporarily unable to work.

 Who can apply

 You may be eligible if: